binduwavell/generator-alfresco/README.md

 ```

 This will ask a few questions and then create additional repo/share source AMPs
-and plug them into your project infrastructure.
+and plug them into your project files (including maven and  spring/tomcat contexts.)

 We still need to add the ability to integrate pre-packaged AMPs from the /amps
 and /amps_share folders and from remote maven repositories to this sub-generator.